vedi/ios-profile/README.md

   1. See [Browser-based Authentication](#browser-based-authentication)
 1. **Facebook Permissions** - Profile will request `publish_actions` from the user of the application, to test the application please make sure you test with either Admin, Developer or Tester roles

+## Twitter Caveats

+1. **Login method returns 401 error** - this could be the result of a few issues:
+  1. Have you supplied the correct consumer key and secret in `SoomlaProfile` initialization?
+  1. Have you supplied a `Callback URL` in your Twitter application settings?

 ## Google Plus Caveats

 1. **401.
 That's an error.
-Error:invalid_client** - did you supply the correct client id?

-## Twitter Caveats

-1. **Login method returns 401 error** - this could be the result of a few issues:
+Error:invalid_client** - this could be the result of a few issues:
-  1. Have you supplied the correct consumer key and secret SoomlaProfile initialization?
+  1. Have you supplied the correct client id in `SoomlaProfile` initialization?
-  1. Have you supplied a `Callback URL` in your Twitter application settings?
+  1. Did you set the bundle identifier of your project to the BUNDLE ID of your google+ client app?
+  1. Did you add a URL type with identifier and Url Schemes set to your bundle identifier?
+1. Did you add all required the frameworks?

 Our way of saying "Thanks !"
 ---